-Want to Know the Meaning Behind the Rituals of a Traditional Telugu Wedding?
-Read On!
+Meaning Behind the Rituals of a Traditional Telugu Wedding

 The first thing that comes to our mind when we talk about a Telugu wedding are the colours – the sumptuous green of the mavidakalu (Mango leaves), the pleasant aromatic yellows of the pasupu kommalu (turmeric pods) and the undeniably rich reds of the kumkum (vermillion).
 You will never miss these three elements in a Telugu wedding which play an important role – right from the beginning, through the wedding.
 The mango leaves are used for decorating the mandap and the houses of the groom and the bride as it is an indication of a celebration and is meant to welcome Goddess Lakshmi.
 The significance of the mango leaves is mentioned in Bhagawat Gita too.
 The pasupu kommallu or the turmeric pods are used in most of the rituals, in fact, it is considered to be a holy act if turmeric paste is used in our bathing ritual too.
 It wards off evil and is supposed to give your body a healthy glow.
 Kumkum is offered to our Gods and Goddesses and is supposed to absorb a divine energy, which explains its sacredness.

 Running helter and skelter with plates full of fruit and coconuts, the families of the bride and the groom cannot be disturbed at all.
 You will find them everywhere, sometimes asking if you’ve eaten, and sometimes attending the purohit.
-A commonly referred term in our Telugu weddings ‘pelli sandadi’ is how one would explain all the excitement and rush in a Telugu wedding – A treat to look at, a delight to be a part of.
+A commonly referred term in our Telugu weddings pelli sandadi is how one would explain all the excitement and rush in a Telugu wedding – A treat to look at, a delight to be a part of.
+Amidst all this, don’t forget to take a moment to explore the pre-wedding places in Hyderabad, which adds an extra layer of charm to the festivities.
 The other important thing one would look forward to is, the pelli bhojanam (wedding food) – a true affair with ambrosia.
-Ladles of steamed rice in served hot on an arati aaku (banana leaf) with different types of curries, dal, sambar, pulihora (tamarind flavoured rice), with papads, chutneys, and pickles.
+Ladles of steamed rice are served hot on an arati aaku (banana leaf) with different types of curries, dal, sambar, pulihora (tamarind-flavored rice), with papads, chutneys, and pickles.
 One can never get enough.
 The family members of the bride and the groom take an active participation in serving food to all the guests.

 We could go on with all the festivities of the wedding, but before that let’s dive into the world of Telugu rituals.